Skip to content

 When an AI automation agency is the right call.

-Honest framing first.
 If your room looks like this, hire an agency, not a Fractional.

 You have a Director-altitude AI leader in-house

-The scope is small and well-defined
+Scope is small and well-defined

-One document intake pipeline.
+One document pipeline.
 One Zapier-style integration.
 One agent for one workflow.
 Project fee, fixed deliverable, 4 to 8 weeks.
 Fractional is overkill.

-You have your own eval and observability stack
+You own your eval and observability stack

 When Fractional Head of AI Transformation is the right call.